Getting and Using Your ACT or SAT Scores

 TIP Score Results Summary

 The official score report compares your scores to recent eleventh- and twelfth-grade US high school students.
 But to provide further diagnostic insight, in accordance with our testing philosophy, we provide a second Score Results Summary report (PDF), which provides more detail and allows students to understand how they performed relative to other seventh graders in the talent search.
-We'll post the 2019–2020 report here in early April, and we will mail it to you in August, along with a certificate of merit.

 The score results summary provides suggestions and advice for further educational development based on your performance.
 Those scores may also qualify you for a recognition ceremony or one of our educational programs like Summer Studies or eStudies.
 You can view eligibility criteria for those options now—the eligibility calculator will tell you which Summer Studies and eStudies courses you qualify for.
 We will also provide further information to qualifying students throughout the year.